 By: Mahesh Babu Channa

 Data Science is the latest trend in the industry.
-Although initially many rejected as a simple fashion, but now over the years several organizations have realized the potential of data science to generate useful information from structured and unstructured data.
+Although initially many rejected it as a simple fashion, over the years organizations have realized the potential of data science to generate useful information from structured and unstructured data.

 With respect to India, some studies suggest that the data analysis and analysis industry in India is at a stage where it is about 10-15 years old and that we can expect a boom in the field of analytical outsourcing in India.

 I also believe that India with its pool of science/analytics talent data can very well be the leader in this industry.
 Already there are some success stories such as Mu Sigma and Fractal analytics.
 In addition, we now officially live in the Age of Big Data.

 What does a data scientist do?